-A site-specific water shrine, where liquids slowly drip into ceramic reflecting pools depicting insects, amoeba, amphibians and micro-organisms, each nestled beneath a green light ring that hovers like a halo.
+A site-specific water shrine, made with ceramic bowls, iron tripods, asphalt, sand, neon light and a watering system.
+A place where liquids slowly drip into reflecting pools depicting insects, amoeba, amphibians and micro-organisms, nestled beneath a green light ring that hovers like a halo.

 The installation conjures a ritual space within Spazio Volta's former stone underground fountain, inviting the practice of presence.
 A conversation between elements, materials and mythologies that mirrors the rythm of the swamp itself: cyclical, dense, oracular.